Maxlo24/Training/README.md

 ### Dependencies

-* Need to have python3 with itk and vtk librairies
+* EX1 - Need to have python3 with itk and vtk librairies
+* EX2 - Need to have Qt Creator Qt 6.1.2

 ### Executing programs